SystemsApproach/tcpcc/tcp_ip.rst

 class.
 It just allows high-priority packets to cut to the front of the line.

-The problem with priority queuing, of course, is that the high-priority queue can starve out all the other queues; that is, as long as there is at least one high-priority packet in the high-priority queue, lower-priority queues do not get served.
+The problem with priority queuing is that the high-priority queue can starve out all the other queues; that is, as long as there is at least one high-priority packet in the high-priority queue, lower-priority queues do not get served.
 For this to be viable, there